古典柔道院 Stamford · Connecticut · Established 1968 A 501(c)(3) Nonprofit Institution

 Teimoc Johnston-Ono

-Member of the 1976 US Olympic judo team and widely regarded as one of the premier Judo instructors in the New York area.
+Member of the U.S. Olympic judo team and widely regarded as one of the premier Judo instructors in the New York area.

 John Bassano

-Long-time Shiina Dojo member, promoted to Rokudan (6th degree) by world champion Kosei Inoue alongside Shiina Sensei.
+Long-time Shiina Dojo member, promoted to 6th degree by world champion Kosei Inoue alongside Shiina Sensei.

 Mark Anthony Littrean